hlemcke/formatus/doc/formatus_use_cases.md

 ## Use Case - Toggle Top-Level Format

+If the current top-level format is deactivated then nothing will happen.
-Changes the format of the current top-level node at cursor position or at selection start.
+If another top-level format is activated then the format of the current top-level node will be set to the selected format.

 ## Use Case - Toggle Inline Format

-If no text range is selected then the format-bar will only display the current change.
+If no text range is selected then the format-bar will only display the current settings.

-If a text range is selected then the format settings in the format-bar will be compared to the selection start.
+If a text range is selected then the format settings in the format-bar will be compared to the formats at selection start or at caret index.

 * IF a format is added THEN it will be added to all text-nodes within the selection
 * IF a format is removed THEN it will be removed from all text-nodes within the selection

 ## Use Case - Insertions

 Text can be inserted either single character via keyboard or by pasting a copied text.

-Position of the inserted character or copied text text is always at cursor position.
+Position of the inserted character or copied text text is always at caret index.

 If a range of text is selected then it will first be deleted before the new text will take its place.

 The format of the inserted character or pasted text will be the current format settings.